Climate Change Mitigation and Adaptation

 In light of the increasing global concern regarding climate change, the government's commitment to achieving net zero emissions by 2050, and the rail transportation industry's response to the threat of climate change, THSRC acknowledges the potential impact and difficulties that climate change may pose to sustainable operations.
 As a result, THSRC has proactively implemented a range of measures to mitigate and adapt to climate change.

-In 2023, THSRC implemented a mechanism to evaluate climate-related risks and opportunities based on the Task Force on Climate-Related Financial Disclosures (TCFD) framework's four major recommendations and eleven recommended Disclosure.
-The objective is to assess the impact of climate change on the Company, implement systematic adaptation measures to mitigate its effects, and improve operational resilience.
+In 2024, THSRC implemented a mechanism to evaluate climate-related risks and opportunities based on the Task Force on Climate-Related Financial Disclosures (TCFD) framework's four major recommendations and eleven recommended Disclosure.
+The objective is to assess the impact of climate change on the Company, implement systematic adaptation measures to mitigate the Company's effects, and improve operational resilience.
 The TCFD requirements encompass the following four recommendations:

 Governance